realkemon/home/pages/level_design.md

  </tr>
  <tr>
   <td><b>2010</b></td>
-  <td>I started changing things in Fueldump to see what would happen in-game.
+  <td>I started changing things in <a href="https://forums.splashdamage.com/t/fueldump-tunnelexit-texture-problem/129412">Fueldump</a> to see what would happen in-game.
 Investigating the official map sources enabled me to learn from professional examples and test in working environments.</td>
  </tr>
  <tr>
   <td><b>2011</b></td>